 The future perspective matters fundamentally in the ORSA process.
-The results of the 1-year and 3-year perspective are summarised in the ORSA report.
+The results of the multiyear perspective are summarised in the ORSA report.
 However, the results influence the business and risk strategy and can, if applicable, result in an adjustment of the business and risk strategy.